inmanturbo/b2bsaas0/README.md

 #### B2BSAAS_INVITATION_ONLY

-By default registation is by invitaion only.
+By default registation is by invitation only.
 This means that in order to register themselves a user must first be invited by a team owner

 Setting `B2BSAAS_INVITATION_ONLY=false` will allow new users to register without an invitation